Branch manager Aachen

 Alternatives to animal testing

-in order to drive the distribution, acceptance and admission of alternative and supplementary methods to animal testing in the different areas of application.
-The target of the network is shared development of innovative methods and products in the areas of toxicology, chemicals evaluation, medicines safety and diagnostics that can replace or reduce animal testing.
-These methods and products are not only to reduce the number of lab animals, but also permit faster, more cost-efficient and reliable identification of potentially toxic substances.
+The vision of the network is to develop new testing approaches and to optimise and validate existing methods in order to promote the distribution, acceptance and approval of alternative and complementary methods to animal testing in the various fields of application.
+The aim of the network is the joint development of innovative methods and products in the fields of toxicology, chemical evaluation, drug safety and diagnostics that can replace or reduce animal testing.
+These methods and products should not only reduce the number of experimental animals, but also enable a faster, cheaper and more reliable identification of potentially toxic substances.

 Contact: Dr. Sabine Goetz